awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-inventory.md

 **Important**
 Systems Manager Inventory collects *only* metadata from your managed instances\.
 Inventory does not access proprietary information or data\.

 The following table lists the types of metadata that you can collect with Systems Manager Inventory\.
+The table also lists the instances you can collect inventory information from and the collection intervals you can specify\.

 ****